 Rosie must have tested well with preview audiences because she delivers the film’s tacked-on narration.
 However, the narration only explains what we’re already seeing, and adds layers of confusion to the film.
 As Mercutio’s character boards the boat for Eden, Rosie claims in voiceover, “He thought he was only going on a harmless photography assignment, but he had no idea what he was in for.”
 This line comes AFTER we’ve already watched Mercutio voluntarily sign up for a job as a submissive on the island.
-In other words, he DOESN’T think he’s going on a harmless photography assignment, and knows EXACTLY what he’s in for.
+In other words, he does not think he’s going on a harmless photography assignment, and he knows EXACTLY what he’s in for.

 The film’s only saving grace is its rampant nudity, including a couple of topless scenes for Delaney, but nakedness can only carry you so far.
 At 2+ hours long, Exit to Eden isn’t even watchable as a trifling quickie.
 It’s a form of cinematic torture for the audience much more sadistic than anything that happens in Anne Rice’s novels.